-The perianal skin tends to itch, which can result from numerous causes (see Table 1: Some Causes of Pruritus Ani).
+The perianal skin tends to itch, which can result from numerous causes ( see Table: Some Causes of Pruritus Ani Some Causes of Pruritus Ani ).
 This condition is also known as pruritus ani.
-Occasionally, the irritation is misinterpreted by the patient as pain, so other causes of perianal pain (eg, abscess) should be ruled out.
+Occasionally, the irritation is misinterpreted by the patient as pain, so other causes of perianal pain (eg, abscess or cancer) should be ruled out.

 Most anal itching is

 Too little cleansing leaves irritating stool and sweat residue on the anal skin.
 Too much cleansing, often with sanitary wipes and strong soaps, can be drying or irritating or occasionally cause a contact hypersensitivity reaction.
-Large external hemorrhoids can make postdefecation cleansing difficult, and large internal hemorrhoids can cause mucus drainage or fecal soilage and consequent irritation.
+Large external hemorrhoids Hemorrhoids Hemorrhoids are dilated vessels of the hemorrhoidal plexus in the anal canal.
+Symptoms include irritation and bleeding.
+Thrombosed hemorrhoids are usually painful.
+Diagnosis is by inspection... read more can make postdefecation cleansing difficult, and large internal hemorrhoids can cause mucus drainage or fecal soilage and consequent irritation.

-In the very young and elderly, fecal and urinary incontinence predisposes to local irritation and secondary candidal infections.
+In the very young and elderly, fecal and urinary incontinence predispose to local irritation and secondary candidal infections.

 Once itching occurs, resulting from any cause, an itch-scratch-itch cycle can begin, in which scratching begets more itching.
 Often, skin becomes excoriated and secondarily infected, causing yet more itching.
 Also, topical treatments for itching and infection may be sensitizing, causing further itching.

 History of present illness should note whether the problem is acute or recurrent.
 The patient should be asked about topical agents applied to the anus, including wipes, ointments (even those used to treat itching), sprays, and soaps.
-Diet and drug profiles should be reviewed for causative agents (see Table 1: Some Causes of Pruritus Ani), particularly acidic or spicy foods.
+Diet and drug profiles should be reviewed for causative agents ( see Table: Some Causes of Pruritus Ani Some Causes of Pruritus Ani ), particularly acidic or spicy foods.
 A general sense of hygiene should be obtained by asking about frequency of showers and baths.